 Show 46 – Convergence of Art, Technology & Healthcare; Malaria No More

-Show 46 was the first of four shows recorded at the Cannes Lions International Festival of Creativity.
+The first of four shows recorded at the Cannes Lions International Festival of Creativity.

-Zuleika explained that they looked at extremes from the superstars in health, to the speakers at Cannes, to the healthcare heroes, i.e., those on the frontline.
+Zuleika explained that they looked at extremes from the superstars in health, to the speakers at Cannes Lions, to the healthcare heroes, i.e., those on the frontline.
 She said that art and science fiction can drive culture and innovation and that design thinking can shape the future of health.
 She was particularly excited to be speaking with Lucy as she felt that lessons can be learnt from the way Lucy approaches creativity and that agencies don’t focus enough on the artistic and creative type of work that she produces.